Gray's Pottery Advertisements

 Pottery Gazette and Glass Trade Review 1962

-Note the reference on p246: Portmeirion Potteries Ltd (formerly Grays Pottery).
+Note the reference on page 246: Portmeirion Potteries Ltd (formerly Grays Pottery).

 1962